ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## Create dbt Models

-Now, let's build our first model.
-Here we have an issue of the chicken of and the egg.
-We need to create a snapshot of the most recent data, but we don't have any timestamp.
-So, let's create a timestamp first.
+Let's begin constructing our initial model.
+We encounter a classic "chicken and egg" scenario: we require a snapshot of the most recent data, yet we lack a timestamp.
+To address this, our first step is to generate a timestamp.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/18-dbt-data-sources/image-8.png" alt="linearly separable data">

 In the `staging` folder, create a file named `get_last_timestamp.sql` and paste the following code.
-Unfortunately, for some reason my site was not able to parse jinja code, so, I'll simply paste here an image of the code.
-In any case, you can find the code in my [GitHub repo](https://github.com/ArbenKqiku/streaming-pipeline/tree/main/models/staging)

-<img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-1.png" alt="linearly separable data">

 This code snippet is written in Jinja templating language.
 This is used by dbt for managing and transforming data in data warehouses.

+<img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-1.png" alt="linearly separable data">

+Unfortunately, for some reason my site was not able to parse jinja code, so, I'll simply paste here an image of the code.
+In any case, you can find the code in my [GitHub repo](https://github.com/ArbenKqiku/streaming-pipeline/tree/main/models/staging).

 Here's a breakdown of what each part of the code does:

 The config part is a Jinja directive used to configure settings for the dbt model.
-In this case, it sets the materialization method for the dbt model to 'table', indicating that the results of the SQL query will be stored in a table.
+In this case, it sets the materialization method for the dbt model to `table`, indicating that the results of the SQL query will be stored in a table.

 `select published_at from {{ source('staging', 'company_house_stream')}} order by published_at limit 1`: This is a SQL query written inside the Jinja template.
 It selects the `published_at` column from the `company_house_stream` table in the `staging` schema.
 The `{{ source(...) }}` syntax is a Jinja function call that dynamically generates the name of the table based on the provided arguments.

-In this query, we're selecting the 1st timestamp, as it is the 1st time that we are retrieving the streamed data.
-However, later we'll modify this query with:
+In this query, we're selecting the **first* timestamp because it represents the initial retrieval of streamed data.
+However, for subsequent iterations, we'll use the **last** timestamp from the previous snapshot.

 ```sql
 order by